 How is testicular cancer diagnosed?

-If you have signs or symptoms that may suggest testicular cancer, your doctor will want to take a complete medical history to check for risk factors and symptoms.
-During a physical exam, the doctor will feel the testicles for swelling or tenderness and for the size and location of any lumps.
-The doctor will also examine your abdomen, lymph nodes, and other parts of your body carefully, looking for any signs the tumor has spread.
+The doctor will feel the testicles for swelling or tenderness and for the size and location of any lumps.
+The doctor will also examine your abdomen, lymph nodes, and other parts of your body carefully, looking for any possible signs of cancer spread.
 Often the results of the exam are normal aside from the testicles.
 If a lump or other sign of testicular cancer is found, testing is needed to look for the cause.

 Ultrasound of the testicles

-An ultrasound can help doctors tell if a lump is solid or filled with fluid.
 This test uses sound waves to produce images of internal organs.
-A transducer (wand-like instrument) emits the sound waves and picks up the echoes as they bounce off the organs.
-A computer processes the pattern of echoes to produce an image on a monitor.
-The echoes from most tumors differ from those of normal tissues.
-These patterns of echoes also can help distinguish some types of benign and malignant tumors from one another.
+A transducer (wand-like instrument) gives off sound waves and picks up the echoes as they bounce off the organs.
+A computer creates an image on a monitor from the pattern of the echoes.

 Blood tests for tumor markers